 An Old Goddess of love and sex, said to be half-demon, courtesy of her father.

-- Adaptational Villainy: In the book she's a prostitute who preys on Jerkass clients, but in the adaptation she's a Tinder (actually, a Fictional Counterpart called Sheba) user, so she's preying on a far more unsuspecting crowd.
+- Adaptational Villainy: In the book she's a prostitute who preys on Jerkass clients, but in the adaptation she uses a dating app (a Fictional Counterpart for Tinder called "Sheba") to prey on a far more unsuspecting crowd.
 In addition, in the book, Bilquis never joined the New Gods.